 24. Explain the OSI model and its relevance to networking.

 The OSI (Open Systems Interconnection) model is a conceptual framework that defines a networking framework to implement protocols in seven layers: Physical, Data Link, Network, Transport, Session, Presentation, and Application.
-Each layer serves a specific function in the process of transmitting data over a network.
-The OSI model helps in standardizing communication functions and provides a common language for different networking technologies to interoperate.

 25. How do you configure a VPN on Cisco ASA?